Barbon Hillclimb

 We aim to finish by 5 pm, with awards presented immediately afterwards.

 We send the cars up the hill at roughly 30-second intervals, in batches of around 15 – 20 cars.
-Because of the limited size of the holding area at the top of the hill, we then have to bring each batch of cars back down the course before we let the next batch have a go.
+We then bring each batch of cars back down the course before we let the next batch start.
 So there will be breaks in the competitive runs which also enable us to briefly open the spectator crossing points halfway up the hill to allow people to cross.
-You must only cross the course at the designated crossing points, and only when allowed to do so by the marshals.
+You must only cross the course at the 2 designated crossing points, and only when allowed to do so by the marshals.
 Please be patient if there’s a break and you are still having to wait.
-There will be a good reason for the delay that the marshals know about and they will let you cross as soon as it’s safe.
+There will be a good reason for any delay and the marshals will let you cross as soon as it’s safe.

 (Barbon Park is an active hill farm for the rest of the year and home to sheep and cattle, so be aware that ground conditions are variable and may not suit everyone, particularly those with mobility issues.
 The times quoted are approximate and could be subject to weather and safety considerations.)

 Spectacular Barbon – The view from the top.
-Photo Courtesy of Tim Blacker
+Photo Courtesy of Mark Newbold

 Can you help us?

-Motorsport won’t happen without our dedicated band of volunteer marshals.
-But we always want more!
+Motorsport can’t happen without volunteer marshals.
+Female or male, young or less so, we always want more!

-Would you be interested in helping us run the events?
+Would you be interested in helping us run the events here or elsewhere?

-We are always in need of more marshals and we are particularly keen to welcome new or experienced marshals to Barbon.
+We are particularly keen to welcome new or experienced volunteers.
 So if you’d like to help marshal the course, help at the start line or maybe in the paddock area, we’d be very happy to hear from you.
-You don’t have to be a member of a motor club, nor do you need a set of those fetching orange fire-resistant overalls (though it’s a good idea!).
+You don’t have to be a member of a motor club, nor do you need a set of those fetching orange overalls (though it’s a good idea!).
 If you are inexperienced, we will always place you with our regular marshals to learn the ropes.

 Useful Links:-